ravimad/Orb2015/artifact.md

 To compute the summary statistics shown in Figure 10, run the `StatsCollector` program (listed as 1), which outputs the averages shown in Figure 10 to a file `~/RuntimeEvaluation/Figure-10-data`.

-## Output of the Instrumented Benchmark
+## Outputs of the Instrumented Benchmark

 Running each of the instrumented benchmark produces the following files:
 *  `dynamic<benchmark-abbrv>.data`